-The distribution of the population with dual citizenship is not spread evenly among the cantons.
-At the national level, 18% of the Swiss permanent resident population aged 15 or over has a second nationality (in addition to Swiss nationality).
-This percentage is higher than 20% in the cantons of Zurich, Basel-Stadt, Ticino, Vaud and Neuchâtel.
-In Geneva, it reaches 46%.
-The cantons with the smallest proportion of dual nationals are Uri, Obwalden, Nidwalden and Appenzell I.Rh. where it does not exceed 10%.
+The population with dual citizenship is not evenly distributed between the cantons.
+At national level, 19% of the permanent resident population aged 15 or has a second nationality (in addition to Swiss nationality).
+This percentage is higher than 20% in the cantons of Zurich, Basel-Stadt, Ticino, Vaud, Neuchâtel and in Geneva it is 48%.
+The cantons with the smallest proportion of dual nationals are Uri, Schwyz, Obwald, Nidwald, Appenzell Innerrhoden where it does not exceed 10%.

 The term dual citizenship generally refers to having at least two different nationalities.
 In this analysis, however, only persons who hold a foreign nationality in addition to their Swiss nationality are considered dual nationals.
 In official statistics, these people are counted among the Swiss population, whether they are Swiss by birth (born to one Swiss parent and one foreign national parent) or through naturalisation.